-"Written Determinations" means one or more determinations made in writing by an Authorized Officer which sets forth those terms and conditions authorized by the Bond Resolution to be contained therein and such other terms and conditions as an Authorized Officer may deem appropriate and as shall not be inconsistent with the Bond Resolution and the applicable Bond Limitations Resolution.
+"Written Determinations" means one or more determinations made in writing by an Authorized Officer which sets forth those terms and conditions authorized hereby to be contained therein and such other terms and conditions as an Authorized Officer may deem appropriate and as shall not be inconsistent with this Resolution and the applicable Bond Limitations Resolution.
 Any such Written Determinations may be amended by an Authorized Officer from time to time prior to the issuance of Bonds designated therein and may thereafter be amended as provided in Articles VII and VIII of the Bond Resolution.
 Any Written Determinations shall be subject to the conditions and limitations set forth in or determined pursuant to the applicable Bond Limitations Resolution.

-Articles and Sections mentioned by number only are the respective Articles and Sections of the Bond Resolution so numbered.
+Articles and Sections mentioned by number only are the respective Articles and Sections of this Resolution so numbered.

-The words "herein", "hereunder", "hereby", "hereto", "hereof", and any similar terms, refer to this Restated Bond Resolution; the term "heretofore" means before the date of adoption of this Restated Bond Resolution; and the term "hereafter" means after the date of adoption of this Restated Bond Resolution.
+The words "herein", "hereunder", "hereby", "hereto", "hereof", and any similar terms, refer to this Resolution; the term "heretofore" means before the date of adoption of this Resolution; and the term "hereafter" means after the date of adoption of this Resolution.